Sunbury, Victoria: Politics

-Sunbury is represented by Cr Trevor Dance, Cr Jarrod Bell and Cr Steve (Jack) Medcraft in the Jacksons Creek Ward of the City of Hume.
+The City of Hume has two wards which covers Sunbury, Jacksons Hill Ward which covers the southern half of the town and the nearby town Bulla, represented by Cr Jarrod Bell, and Emu Creek Ward which covers the northern half of Sunbury and the nearby town of Wildwood, represented by Cr Kate Hamley.
 At State level, Sunbury is in the Electoral district of Sunbury, represented by Josh Bull.
 Federally, Sunbury is located in the Division of Hawke, represented by Sam Rae.

 Events

 In 2023, Sunbury was the epicentre to a magnitude-4 earthquake, which was felt by residents from Tasmania to New South Wales.